 For some areas spring seems to be here early!
 We’re already seeing temperatures in the 70°s and it’s February.
 The caveat is mother nature has a way of balancing things out.

 Crab grass starts to germinate when the soil temperature reaches around 57° at one inch depth.
 Hint, Look for Forsythia bushes.

-Now’s a good time for your first application of pre-emergent herbicide if you haven’t already put some down?
+Now’s a good time for your second application of pre-emergent herbicide if you haven’t already put some down?
 Weeds will be an issue for many this year due to last season’s drought.
 Here in the transition zone, south/east/Tennessee, we’ll be applying three rounds of pre-emergent.
 I.e Stonewall 19-0-7, Dimension 13-0-5, than back to Stonewall with a lower nitrogen formula.
 Avoid high nitrogen fertilizer as summer approaches!